ashwinipokle/dimensionality-reduction/Desktop/dimensionality reduction/readme.txt

 and supply it soon.
 While testing src code last semester, for a given matrix size, I was generaing random numbers at run-time and assigning them to input matrices and averaging time over multiple runs to get an estimate.
 So disk IO was not an issue.

-The scripts used while testing were basically bash scripts with varying number of input sizes & threads/processors/nodes/cores.
-I dont have original scripts but they were along the following lines.
-A sample is given below -
+For testing a simple bash script can be written similar to the one given below -

 #!/bin/bash